spy16/goworm/README.md

     ```shell
     $ goworm -model c_elegans.json -tick 100ms -addr :8081

-    # -model configures the model file to read from (can be "-" to read from standard input)
+    # -model configures the model file to read from (can be "-" to read from standard input).
     # -tick configures the simulation step interval (use <1 second).
-    # -addr configures the
+    # -addr configures the HTTP API server address for the control API.
     ```

 3. Poke different cell groups using `curl http://localhost:8081/poke?group=nose`